The New Revolutionaries

 Leaders and fathers are a critical part of the revolution:

-Click the SoundCloud icon to listen to our conversation with Brigid Schulte and two progressive leaders who describe how they have redesigned both work and family to create more satisfying lives, not just for themselves, but for their whole teams.
+Click the video to listen to our conversation with several leaders who describe how they have redesigned both work and family to create more satisfying lives, not just for themselves, but for their whole teams.
 Or read on to learn how one young dad switched to a four day work week, creating a win for his workplace and a win for his family.
 We’re so proud to be part of this movement for change – the groundswell of people who are choosing to step away from constant overwhelm and reclaim their lives.

 CJ is one of the new revolutionaries: